The way we run our business is probably a little unconventional.

 What is the best way to store cheese?

 Whole cheeses are generally happiest in a cool, damp cellar or larder.
 You may be able to improvise by keeping your cheese in an unheated garage or shed.
 When stored out of the refrigerator, your cheese will develop more quickly.
 This can make for more rounded flavours; however, you will need to check it regularly to see how it is behaving.
 If you are keeping it too warm the cheese will sweat, feel damp, and have a considerably stronger smell.
 Mould also develops much more quickly on the cut surfaces of cheese that is kept warm.
 Any unwanted surface mould can easily be cut away with a knife.
 Small cut pieces of cheese should be kept in the refrigerator to slow the growth of mould on its cut surfaces.
 However, it is important to be aware that refrigerated cheese is more likely to dry out, particularly if it is not wrapped.
 The best option is to keep the cheese in a waxed paper within a cardboard box or in the salad drawer (as vegetables create atmospheric humidity).
-If storing your cheese in the fridge, bring it out a couple of hours before serving so that it can warm through to room temperature.
+If storing your cheese in the fridge, bring it out a couple of hours before serving, this can vary depending on conditions, so that it can warm through to room temperature.
 This is very important for the flavour as cold cheese can taste bland and inert.

 How long will my cheese last?